If Link's outfit is his school uniform, and this is the first chronological Zelda, why do the Kokiri dress like that?

 Despite there being both species in Hyrule, the series has never made a literal distinction between humans, hylians and other human-looking species.

 Hylians (and Gerudo and a few other races) are specifically enumerated as humans in other games.
 The "Humans = Round-ears" thing is pure fanon.

 Isn't the Master Sword supposed to be powered by the prayers of the earth and wind sages?
 Wouldn't that have fit the game better than the whole three flames thing?

 Yes, but it is just one of the many lore elements Skyward Sword disrespects.
-Both OoT and TP establish the sages as creators of the Master Sword by their own word and action.
+A Link To The Past, OoT and TP establish the sages as creators of the Master Sword by their own word and action.
 TWW goes even further by having two of them reforge it.

 Remember where Zelda went to pray in the first half of the game?
 The Earth Temple and Skyview Temple.
 The flames are just responsible for forging the blade, not empowering its banity.